pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 === "asyncpg"

     [asyncpg](https://pypi.org/project/asyncpg/) is a popular PostgreSQL driver for asynchronous Python applications.
-It allows you to set connection parameters when creating a connection:
+It allows you to set connection parameters on connection setup:

     ```python
     conn = await asyncpg.connect(